Vommy/Number-Base-Converter/README.md

 # Number-Converter
+Converts numbers between decimal, binary and hexadecimal using string manipulation.

 This is my first ever python project used to learn the basics of the Python through the concept of number conversion between bases.

 ## How to use: